-Dear Doctoral Student
+Dear Student

 Welcome to your new Doctoral programme at the British University in Dubai.
-We are very happy to have you join the programme and start your journey with us towards the highest academic qualification.
-We pride ourselves on being able to offer a high-quality and flexible approach to postgraduate education.
-We look forward to getting to know you and advising and assisting you until you graduate and receive your PhD Degree.
-Our aim is to keep you moving in the right direction so you will achieve your goal in a timely manner.
+We are very happy to have you join the programme and start your journey towards the highest academic qualification with us.
+We pride ourselves on being able to offer a high-quality and flexible approach to post graduate education.
+We look forward to getting to know you and travelling with you till you graduate and receive your PhD Degree.
+I commend this to you as your goal; our goal is to keep you moving in the right direction so you will achieve your goal in a timely manner.

-A PhD degree in Business Law from the British University in Dubai will give you a deep knowledge in your chosen area of research and position you for new opportunities in academia or higher management.
-You will learn a broad spectrum of competencies in conducting rigorous and worthwhile research and how to apply the results of your endeavours in a myriad of contexts within the UAE, the Gulf region and more broadly at the international level.
+A PhD degree in Architecture and Sustainable Built Environment from the British University in Dubai will give you a deep knowledge in your chosen area of research and position you for new opportunities in academia or higher management.
+You will learn a broad spectrum of competencies in conducting rigorous and worthwhile research and how to apply the results of your endeavours in a myriad of contexts within the UAE, the Gulf region and more broadly at an international level.

-Your academic supervisors come with a wide range of experience and specialisms - you can focus your research in a particular industry or sector and in areas as diverse as legal aspects of business, international trade, investment, finance, intellectual property and dispute resolution.
+Your supervisors come with a wide range of experience and specialisms - you can focus your research in a particular industry or sector and in areas as diverse as innovation management, finance, governance and leadership and global Architecture and Sustainable Built Environment.

-As well as three modules on research methods and four core modules, you will engage in a major doctoral-level research project of your own choosing - with guidance from your Director of Studies.
+As well as three modules on research methods and four specialised elective modules, you will engage in a major doctoral-level research in the field of Architecture and/or Sustainable Built Environment of your own choosing - with guidance from your Director of Studies.
 In addition, scholarly workshops are offered throughout the year and all students are expected to benefit from these.
 A further requirement for all students is to develop publications of their work with members of their supervisory team, leading to joint papers in high calibre academic journals and presentations at international conferences.

-In these first days and weeks, enjoy your initial steps into this new world, get to know your fellow PhD scholars, your supervisors and module tutors, the administration staff and library staff - and, in our organisation culture, you are sure to have frequent opportunities to meet senior staff of the University.
+In these first days and weeks, enjoy your first steps into this new world, get to know your fellow PhD scholars, your supervisors and module tutors, the administration staff and library staff - and, as a small university, you are sure to also have the chance to meet senior staff of the University.
+You will get Visiting Occasional Student status at Cardiff University and, in due time, have your own Cardiff University Academic Advisor.

 Finally, remember your continuing education is only part of a balanced life.
-Please get to know your Director of Studies and feel free to chat with them about getting the workstudy-life balance right for your own wellbeing, especially when your personal circumstances change.
+Please get to know your Director of Studies and feel free to chat with them about getting the work-study-life balance right for your own wellbeing, especially when your personal circumstances change.
 You cannot rush a PhD!

 Have a great PhD experience!
 Best wishes